Óró Sé do Bheatha ‘Bhaile was a rallying call for Irish nationalism for nearly 300 years.

 The original version dates back to the 18th century and the Jacobite Rebellion, which aimed to overthrow the Protestant English monarchy and place the Catholic Bonnie Prince Charlie on the throne.

-The Irish supported Prince Charlie and thought that if they helped him, he would remove the English landowners who had taken over so much Irish land.
+The Irish supported Prince Charlie.
+They thought that if they helped him, he would remove the English landowners who had taken over so much Irish land.

 The song Óró Sé do Bheatha ‘Bhaile welcomes Charles to Ireland and looks forward to him leading a successful rebellion and banishing all the English from Ireland.

-The Jacobite Rebellion didn’t succeed, however, and Prince Charles failed to meet Irish expectations as a leader and liberator.
+However, the Jacobite Rebellion didn’t succeed.
+Prince Charles failed to meet Irish expectations as a leader and liberator.

 Granuaile went under various titles including Sea Queen of Connaught and the Pirate Queen.
 She fought against the occupation of Ireland and was twice imprisoned by the English.

-Despite all their efforts, the English could not defeat her or break her spirit and this made her a legendary figure.
+Despite all their efforts, the English could not defeat her or break her spirit.
+This this made her a legendary figure.
 She became a symbol both of Ireland itself and of Irish refusal to submit to a foreign power.

-This was just the kind of defiant spirit that Pearce wanted to evoke when he rewrote the lyrics to Óró Sé do Beatha ‘Bhaile.
+Pearce wanted to evoke that defiant spirit when he rewrote the lyrics to Óró Sé do Beatha ‘Bhaile.

 Pearce’s version of the song removes Bonnie Prince Charlie and replaces him Granuaile, a true, native Irish figurehead.